-The Card also functions as a stored value card, and as such, is associated with certain CrimsonCard-branded stored value accounts (each, a "CrimsonAccount" and, collectively the "CrimsonAccounts").
+The Card also functions as a stored value card, and is associated with an account, the "CrimsonAccount -- CrimsonCash."

 This agreement (this "Agreement") is entered into between University and each student, employee, or other individual, issued a Card (each, "Cardholder").

 In exchange for being issued a Card, Cardholder agrees to abide by the Official University Identification Card Policy (the "Policy") and to the following terms and conditions:

 Cardholder understands and agrees that University may update this Agreement and these terms and conditions from time-to-time.
 University shall make the current version of this Agreement and these terms and conditions available to Cardholders at the CrimsonCard offices on each campus and on the CrimsonCard website ("Website").
 Changes to this Agreement and these terms and conditions will apply to all Cardholders and CrimsonAccounts and supersede any conflicting terms and conditions in effect when Cardholder was issued the Card.
 University will communicate any changes to these terms and conditions that the University deems material/significant to Cardholder's University email account.

 Cardholder understands and agrees that the Card is the property of University.
 Cardholder shall not permit anyone else to use the Card issued to Cardholder or the associated CrimsonAccounts for any reason.